Start an LLC in Oregon

 3. Submit LLC Articles of Organization

-To officially form your LLC, you’ll need to complete a form called Articles of Organization.
-When the form is completed, you’ll submit it to the Oregon Secretary of State online, by mail, or in person and pay the $100 filing fee.
+To officially create your Oregon LLC, you’ll need to complete a form called Articles of Organization.
+If you don’t submit this form to the Oregon Secretary of State and pay the $100 filing fee, your business cannot become an LLC.
+All of the information on this form will become part of the public record.

-• Company name.
+• Company Name.
 Include an indicator like “LLC.”

-• Mailing address.
+• Mailing Address.
 You can use a P.O. box if you want.

-• Management structure.
+• Management Structure.
 Indicate whether your LLC will be managed by members or managers.

-• Optional provisions.
+• Optional Provisions.
 Anything you’d like to add goes here.
 For example: check the box to make your LLC a benefit company and attach supporting documents.

 • Organizer.
 Whoever is preparing and signing the document.